teebrooke/UCLA_Spring_2019/What_you_should_know_from_lecture/Week4_Monday.md

 fire
 ```

-6. Write an script that contains an until loop that prints a counter from 5 until the counter is greater than 8.
-Call this script until_8.sh
+4. Write an script called <your_initials>until8.sh that contains an until loop that prints a counter from 5 until the counter is greater than 8.

-7. Write an script that contains an while loop that prints a counter while the counter is not greater than

-8. Start the counter at 5.
-Call this script while_8.sh
+5. Write an script called <your_initials>while_8.sh that contains an while loop that prints a counter while the counter is not greater than 8.
+Start the counter at 5.

-9. Write an script that contains an range loop that prints a range of numbers from 5 to 8.
-Call this script range_8.sh
+6. Write an script called <your_initials>range8.sh that contains an range loop that prints a range of numbers from 5 to 8.

 ----

+Make a text file called <your_initials>Week4_monday.txt

 If you ls the the directory ~/classdata/Homework_data/data-shell/molecules directory, you get the following output: